-Consolidated interest expense in 2022 was \$100.1 million, as compared with \$93.7 million in 2021.
-This increase was primarily due to higher interest rates on borrowings under our revolving credit facilities partly offset by higher capitalization of AFUDC.
+Consolidated interest expense in 2023 was \$114.6 million, as compared with \$100.1 million in 2022.
+This increase was due to higher borrowings and interest rates, partly offset by higher capitalization of AFUDC.

-Consolidated other income in 2022 was \$19.4 million, as compared with \$8.3 million in 2021.
-This increase was primarily due to a decrease in the non-service cost component of pension expense and higher capitalization of AFUDC, partly offset by a \$2.5 million CREP penalty, which relates to litigation we have been involved in associated with our past progress towards meeting obligations to acquire renewable energy projects as mandated by the recently repealed Montana CREP requirement, and a decrease in the value of deferred shares held in trust for non-employee directors deferred compensation.
+Consolidated other income in 2023 was \$15.8 million, as compared with \$19.4 million in 2022.
+This decrease was primarily due to an increase in the non-service cost component of pension expense, partly offset by the prior year CREP penalty and higher capitalization of AFUDC.